belabbas/belabbas.github.io/index.md

 ---
 ### Some news and events
+- On Scientifc committee of the first Uruguay space summit (Apr 9-12)
+- Talk on fine tuning neural ODEs at [MLDS5](https://sites.google.com/view/mlds-deds-2026)
 - Our book on [Geometry, Topology and Control System Design](https://www.aimsciences.org/book/AM/volume/59) has been published.
 - Tutorial on Graphons in Systems and Control at CDC25, Rio de Janeiro, December 2025
 - Visiting RWTH Aachen, Aachen, Germany, August 2025